ncsa/hydro_documentation/docs/source/index.rst

 If I have an issue, who do I contact?
 --------------------------------------
 To open a help ticket, send an email to: help+hydro@ncsa.illinois.edu.
+Be sure "HYDRO" is in the subject line and put as much information and background about your problem or question in the body of the message.
+You should receive a return email with a reference to the ticket within one business day.

 Hydro Documentation Table of Contents